wudaudau/fdr/README.md

 # fdr
-False Discovery Rate in Python.
+False Discovery Rate in Python for our routine analysis.